x70b1/check_routeros-upgrade/README.md

 * connect with SNMP or SSH
 * select your RouterOS release tree
-* read the changelog tho get more informations about bugfix importance
+* read the changelog to get more information about bugfix importance

 **Message and return code**